Selection of Best Trampolines Available in Canada! (with Reviews)

 The frame is made of powder-coated steel and is rust-free.
 There are 6 W-shaped legs, from which protrude 6 enclosure poles.
 These joints are welded and sturdy, but the poles are easy to set up or disassemble at the same time, so the enclosure can be removed before winter easily.
 They are covered in soft foam, as is standard.

-Speaking of the mat, there are 8 rows of stitching that give is a very nice feel.
+Speaking of the mat, there are 8 rows of stitching that give it a very nice feel.
 It is supported by 96 springs in total each 7.5 inches long.
 This is above average and is reflected in the bounce.
 It is much higher and gentler than in plain trampolines.
-In fact, it is among the best in this price range.
-The total weight capacity of 330 lbs. is just phenomenal!
+It is among the best in this price range.
+The total weight capacity of 330 lbs is just phenomenal!

 Even though the springs are outside the enclosure, the safety pads are still 1” thick.
 The safety pads have two rubber ties to hold them tightly in place.
 This is excellent and makes the trampoline very safe.
 The pads are filled with waterproof EPE foam.
 The mat and all plastic materials are UV-protected.
 In general, we feel like this trampoline would have no problem surviving the Canadian winters outside.